THE LUCKIEST PLANET

 The Saltwater People: An Epic of Ancient Australia's Hidden North.

-Before European settlement, before the name 'Australia' was even spoken, a mighty civilization ruled the tropical waters of the far north.
+Before European settlement, before the name 'Australia' was even spoken, a mighty people ruled the tropical waters of the far north.
 The Yolŋu—saltwater people of extraordinary courage and ancient wisdom—built a culture that would endure for thousands of years.

 MAKARRATA plunges readers into this hidden world of Arnhem Land, where warriors spear-hunt giant crocodiles in mangrove swamps, where sorcerers work their mysteries under Southern Cross skies, and where love stories unfold against the backdrop of Australia's most remote and dangerous frontier.